 Importers of animal and plant products must request prior to shipment an import permit from AGROCALIDAD.
-Prior administrative authorization must also be requested for import of most commodities, which requires the approvals of AGROCALIDAD and one the Ministry of Agriculture's Under Secretary of Strategic Management.
+Prior administrative authorization must also be requested for the import of most commodities, which requires the approvals from both AGROCALIDAD and the Ministry of Agriculture's Under Secretary of Strategic Management.